SumoLogic/terraform-provider-sumologic/website/docs/r/polling_source.html.markdown

 layout: "sumologic"
 page_title: "SumoLogic: sumologic_polling_source"
 description: |-
   Provides a Sumologic Polling source.
-This source is used to import data from various AWS products.
+This source is used to import data from various AWS products as well as Azure Event Hub.
 ---

 # sumologic_polling_source